meenzen/Zammad.Client.SystemTextJson/README.md

     .AddStandardResilienceHandler();
 ```

-This configuration will automatically handle transipent errors, making your application more robust.
+This configuration will automatically handle transient errors, making your application more robust.

 ## Contributing